PhysicsCodesLab/TensorLabXD.jl/docs/src/man/sectors.md

 ```julia
 foldright(f1::FusionTree{I, N₁}, f2::FusionTree{I, N₂}) where {I<:Sector, N₁, N₂}
 ```
-which bend the first uncoupled space of the splitting tree `f1` upward from left hand side to be the first uncoupled space of new fusion tree constructed from `f2`.
+which bends the first uncoupled space of the splitting tree `f1` upward from left hand side to be the first uncoupled space of new fusion tree constructed from `f2`.
 That is, map first splitting vertex `(a, b)<-c` of `f1` to fusion vertex `b<-(dual(a), c)`.
 Graphically, it is